Summer Studio FAQ's

 Is lunch provided?

-Students will need to make arrangements for their own meals.
+Meals will be provided for students enrolled in the one-week with housing programs only.
+Students enrolled in the two week programs will need to make arrangements for their own meals.
 There are two student lounges, one on each floor, and they each have vending machines in them.
 There are also various eating establishments in the immediate vicinity of the Academy.

 Is housing provided?

-We are not able to offer housing for the Summer Studio.
+Housing is provided for the one-week programs, June 25th – June 29th, and August 6th – 10th only.
+We are not able to offer housing for the two week programs.
 Students will need to make arrangements to get here on time every day.

 What transportation is available to students?